LeetCode: 100. Same Tree

 - This line is where the recursion happens.
 It recursively calls the

-) operator to combine the results of these recursive calls. - This ensures that both the left subtrees and right subtrees of the trees
+inorderfunction on the left subtrees and right subtrees of the input treespandq.
+It uses the logical AND (&&) operator to combine the results of these recursive calls. - This ensures that both the left subtrees and right subtrees of the trees

-must be the same for the entire trees to be considered the same.
+pandqmust be the same for the entire trees to be considered the same.

 bool isSameTree(TreeNode* p, TreeNode* q) {